gmccreight/cubist/README.md

 * `cubist files snapshot`
     * takes the directory structure under the `cubist` directory and saves a version of it in `.cubist/files`
 * `cubist files restore`
-    * takes the version of the files listed in `.cubist/files` and creates actual links within the `cubist` folder
+    * takes the latest version of the files listed in `.cubist/files` and creates actual links within the `cubist` folder
 * `cubist files grep <pattern>`
     * return files in the current perspective matching the pattern (optionally return the symlinks instead)
-    * this is useful for a smart test runner
+    * this is useful for using with a test runner

 ## Development